Burks Scholars Program

 The Martin Parks Burks Scholar Program brings third-year law students into the first-year legal research and legal writing curriculums as teaching assistants.
 Burks Scholars are third-year law students selected on the basis of research, writing and presentation skills to provide support for Legal Research 1 and the first-year small sections.
 The Burks Scholars are the principle resource for citation instruction.

-There are nine Burks Scholars for the 2017-2018 academic year.
-One Burks Scholar serves in a specialized role supporting legal writing and provides specialized assistance and support in the area of legal writing.
-He or she is available by appointment to provide individualized support for students who seek to improve their skills of legal writing.
+There are eight Burks Scholars for the 2018-2019 academic year.
+Two Burks Scholars serve in a specialized role supporting legal writing and provides specialized assistance and support in the area of legal writing.
+They are available by appointment to provide individualized support for students who seek to improve their skills of legal writing.
 Research Burks Scholars work with students in small section and research classes to support research and citation instruction.
 The Burks Scholar office is located on the third level within the Library Administrative Offices.
 For specific Burks Scholar hours, please contact the Burks Scholar individually or check with your Legal Research professor.

 2018-2019 Burks Scholars

-Ari Alatriste Pena - Ari Alatriste is originally from Mexico and completed his undergraduate education at the University of California, Los Angeles.
+Ari Alatriste Pena, Writing Burks Scholar for Programming - Ari Alatriste is originally from Mexico and completed his undergraduate education at the University of California, Los Angeles.
 He studied Philosophy and Spanish literature, taking special delight in poetry.
 Ari's charming idiosyncrasies have led him to split time between the Washington and Lee Journal of Civil Rights and Social Justice and the German Law Journal.
 He is also a Research Assistant to Professor Russell Miller.
 Ari could not go a day without listening to music.

-Joseph DuChane - Joe DuChane is from Fredericksburg, VA.
+Joseph DuChane, Writing Burks Scholar - Joe DuChane is from Fredericksburg, VA.
 He earned his B.S. in psychology from Christopher Newport University in 2015.
 He currently serves as a Managing Editor on the Washington and Lee Law Review.
 This past summer he worked at Covington & Burling, LLP in Washington, D.C.

-Benton Morton - Benton Morton is from Wilmington, NC and received his B.A. in history from North Carolina State University.
+Benton Morton, Writing Burks Scholar - Benton Morton is from Wilmington, NC and received his B.A. in history from North Carolina State University.
 While at North Carolina State University, Benton was a member of the sailing team.
 Benton interned for the Honorable Louise W. Flanagan his first summer and interned for the Department of Justice's Tax Division his second summer.
 Benton is also a Lead Articles Editor for the German Law Journal and the Chair of the Tax Law Society.